The real reason founders can't focus.

 Most of the advice around this is about delegation.
 Build a system, document it, hire someone to run it.
 Or it’s about time management.
 Prioritize ruthlessly.
 Say no to everything that isn’t in your top three.
 That kind of thing.

-The advice isn’t wrong, but it misses the real problem.
+That advice isn’t wrong, but I think it misses something.
 The reason founders stay busy and stay stuck isn’t that they don’t know what to delegate.
 It’s that they keep gravitating toward work that feels good and avoiding work that doesn’t.
 It’s not a delegation problem.
 It’s a friction problem.

 The path of least resistance.